zenoss/zendev/docs/cluster.rst

 The cluster must be given a name that will be used to manage the whole cluster.
 The individual box names are derived from the cluster name by appending a two digit number to the cluster name.
-The FQDN for each box is formed by appending the domain string, zenoss.loc by default, to the box name.
 The number of boxes in a cluster is specified by the ``count`` option.
 The amount of memory allocated to each box is specified by the ``memory`` option.